William Ayrton (music critic): Descendants

-William Scrope Ayrton (senior) (1804-1885) was William's son, a barrister of Middle Temple.
+William Scrope Ayrton (senior) (1804–1885) was William's son, a barrister of Middle Temple.
 He was an official on the Courts of Bankruptcy of Leeds and of London, but also wrote several textbooks on bankruptcy law.
 In addition, he served as a magistrate in Yorkshire.
 In 1847 he married Margaret (Alsager), a daughter of Thomas Alsager.

-William Scrope Ayrton (junior) (1849-1902) was William's grandson, an official with HM.Consular Service.
+William Scrope Ayrton (junior) (1849–1902) was William's grandson, an official with HM.Consular Service.
 He served his entire career in China.
 His career began in 1869 with the customary entry-appointment of Student Interpreter.
-Early posts included: Newchang (Yingkou), in 1881; Wuhu, in 1882; Hangkow (Wuhan), in 1885–1887.
+Early posts included: Niuzhuang, in 1881; Wuhu, in 1882; Hangkou (Wuhan), in 1885–1887.
 From 1892 to 1896 he was HM.Consul, Tamsui, on the island of Formosa.
 This became a significant appointment when the First Sino-Japanese War broke out in 1894 and Japan acquired the island in 1895.
-In 1896 Ayrton was posted as HM.Consul, Wenchow (Wenzhou).
+In 1896 Ayrton was posted as HM.Consul, Wenzhou.
 Ayrton married Ellen Louisa (McClatchie), sister of a fellow consular-officer, Thomas Russell Hillier McClatchie (d.1886); both were the children of the Rev. Thomas McClatchie, DD, MA, of the CMS in Shanghai.

-Edward Ayrton (1882-1914) was William's great-grandson, a leading archaeologist.
+Edward Ayrton (1882–1914) was William's great-grandson, a leading archaeologist.

-Phyllis Alsager Ayrton (1884-1975) was William's great-granddaughter, a women's suffragist.
+Phyllis Alsager Ayrton (1884–1975) was William's great-granddaughter, a women's suffragist.
 She was a prominent Suffragette - though no direct relation of fellow-Suffragette Barbara Ayrton - having joined the Women's Social and Political Union (WSPU) in 1909.
 She was also a supporter of the Women's Party and campaigned in Smethwick, alongside the leading WSPU figure Flora Drummond, on behalf of Christabel Pankhurst in the 1918 Election, the first in which women could stand as candidates, or even vote.
 Earlier, Drummond and Ayrton had also trailed the Prime Minister on a visit to women workers in Manchester.
 Ayrton also escorted the Australian Premier when he also visited women war workers.
 Following the outbreak of the Second Sino-Japanese War in 1937, Ayrton went back to the Far East to help the 'refugees' (in modern parlance: Internally Displaced Persons (IDP)).
 She was thus, rather remarkably for an Englishwoman, present in both Sino-Japanese Wars.
 She was in Hong Kong when the Japanese launched their series of attacks on 8 (or 7, East of the date-line) December, 1941 and spent nearly four years in captivity, in Stanley Internment Camp.
 Despite the ordeal, she survived to live into her nineties.